 The healthy GDP growth rate is one that is sustainable so that the economy stays in the expansion phase of the business cycle as long as possible.
 GDP is the nation's gross domestic product.
 That's the entire economic output for the past year.
 The GDP growth rate is how much more the economy produced than in the previous quarter.
 The ideal rate is between 2-3 percent.

 You'd think the more growth, the better.
 But a healthy GDP growth rate is like a body temperature of 98.6 degrees.
 Obviously, if your temperature is lower than the ideal, you know you're sick.
 If it's too low, you're near death.
 But a higher temperature can also mean you're sick.
 If it's over 100, you have a fever.
 If it's above 104 degrees for any period, you're deathly ill.

+If nothing is done, the economy will go into a recession.
 That's because when the economy grows too fast, it overheats.
 There's too much money chasing too few real growth opportunities.
 Investors start putting excess money into mediocre investments.
 When they lose money, they panic.
 They start selling, causing more investments to lose money.
 It doesn't end until prices are low enough to stop the madness and attract investors again.

 In 1999-2000, there was irrational exuberance around high technology stocks.
 By 1999, U.S. GDP growth was 5.1 percent in the third quarter and a whopping 7.1 percent in the fourth quarter.
 In 2005-2006, the asset bubble was in housing.
 The economy grew 4.3 percent in the first quarter of 2005, and 4.9 percent in the first quarter of 2006.
 During both bubbles, GDP growth spiked above 3 percent for several quarters in a row.